xvnpw/xvnpw.github.io/content/posts/leveraging-llms-for-threat-modelling-gpt-3.5.md

 ## Structure of Experiment

-I created **fake** input data mimicking real project in github repository and used github action [xvnpw/ai-threat-modeling-action](https://github.com/xvnpw/ai-threat-modeling-action) to automatically generate output content and commit it directly into repository or create pull request.
+I created **fake** input data as if it was real project in github repository and used github action [xvnpw/ai-threat-modeling-action](https://github.com/xvnpw/ai-threat-modeling-action) to automatically generate output content and commit it directly into repository or create pull request.
 Action can also comment on issues.

 ### Input Data